appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day10/+page.md

-# Day 10: User Interface Design - Part 1
+# User Interface Design - Part 1

 1. Review the basics of Flutter app development from Day 8-9.